A 2009 Great Place in America, Franklin, Tennessee, invited a CPAT during the summer of 2013.

 Kimberly Burton, AICP, is an experienced program and project manager, in addition to a professional engineer and certified planner.
 She has 14 years of experience working in the public and private sectors.
-In addition, Ms. Burton teaches energy, sustainability & resiliency planning courses at the Ohio State University.
-During her career, Ms. Burton has worked on a wide variety of planning, engineering, and environmental projects.
-Her skillsets include city and multi-modal transportation planning, community & economic development, environmental documents, grants, noise & air quality analyses, safety studies, and public involvement activities.
+In addition, Burton teaches energy, sustainability & resiliency planning courses at Ohio State University.
+During her career, Burton has worked on a wide variety of planning, engineering, and environmental projects.
+Her skills include city and multi-modal transportation planning, community and economic development, environmental documents, grants, noise and air quality analyses, safety studies, and public involvement activities.

 Gail Henrikson, AICP

-Gail Henrikson, AICP, earned a Master Degree in Urban and Regional Planning from the University of Wisconsin-Madison.
-Ms. Henrikson is currently the Director of Planning and Zoning for the City of New Smyrna Beach, Florida, a coastal community of 23,000, that is located approximately 20 miles south of Daytona Beach.
-As Director of Planning and Zoning, Ms. Henrikson was involved in drafting the City's first neighborhood plan and in establishing a Neighborhood Council to assist in creating a citywide vision for future growth.
-In addition to her work for the City of New Smyrna Beach, Ms. Henrikson is also the incoming Vice-President of the Surfcoast Chapter of the Florida Planning and Zoning Association.
+Gail Henrikson, AICP, earned a master's degree in Urban and Regional Planning from the University of Wisconsin-Madison.
+Henrikson is currently the Director of Planning and Zoning for the City of New Smyrna Beach, Florida, a coastal community of 23,000, that is located approximately 20 miles south of Daytona Beach.
+As Director of Planning and Zoning, Henrikson was involved in drafting the city's first neighborhood plan and in establishing a Neighborhood Council to assist in creating a citywide vision for future growth.
+In addition to her work for the City of New Smyrna Beach, Henrikson is also the incoming Vice-President of the Surfcoast Chapter of the Florida Planning and Zoning Association.